dahga/Little-Bits/README.md

 ### Non-Functional

-1.Every request should be less than 200ms.
+1. Every request should be less than 200ms.

 ### Non- Requirements
 1. Requires an active internet connection at all times.